pankaj90382/TSAI/S15/README.md

 The model was first trained on smaller resolutions of `64x64` first.
 Then trained on `128x128` and finally on `224x224`for faster convergence.

 Since there are storage and compute restrictions on colab, I was not able to use large batch sizes for higher resolutions and this in turn was increasing the time taken per epoch.
-To handle this, I was saving the predictions and model after a chunk of batches to be able to monitor the progress while running for a small number of epochs.
+To handle this, I was saving the predictions and model in the Tensorboard.
+I am able to visualize the looses like mask loss and dense loss and total loss in real time.
+The images after some batches will go the tensorboard.
 Using the saved model, I could again load it and continue training the model.

-For `224x224` each epoch was taking ~2hrs to train.
-So I was able to train it for 3 epochs at a stretch, save the model and resume training later.
+For `224x224` each epoch was taking ~7hrs to train.
+So I was able to train it for 1 epochs at a stretch, save the model and resume training later.

 ### Tensorboard